 - Social media – through developing new LinkedIn and YouTube social media channels, and posting regular relevant content on Twitter, we’ve substantially increased our social media footprint.

 - Website – by overhauling, expanding, and streamlining the website, it has become an even richer resource for you all to find information and share it with colleagues.

 Cost Containment – Bending the Trend in Healthcare Costs

 Population Health Management/Clinical Intervention Programs - The biggest contributor to healthcare costs are the claims and controlling these costs poses a continued challenge. edHEALTH rolled out two population health management/clinical intervention programs to better manage costs and improve care coordination.

-To date, ten of our member schools have already enrolled in the KnovaSolutions® Clinical Prevention Service Program that:
+To date, ten of our member schools have already enrolled in the KnovaSolutions® (dba Workpartners) Clinical Prevention Service Program that: